bruceharrison1984/kv-d1-benchmark/README.md

 ## Results

-The results seem to show that D1 is at least as fast as KV, and in most cases faster.
+The results seem to show that D1 is at least as fast as KV, and in some cases faster.
 This doesn't take into account cross-region propagation delays, since I don't know of a good way to test that easily.

 I'd refrain from drawing any other big conclusions from this data, this is a very simple test.